haiwera-silk-cd/magento-devdocs/guides/v2.2/architecture/tech-stack.md

 ### Automated testing

-Magento also provides automated testing suites that include unit, integration, functional and performance test scripts, as well as JavaScript tests and tools for static code analysis.
-Components include PHPUnit for the unit test framework and Selenium for the functional test framework.
+Magento also provides automated testing suites that include unit, integration, functional and performance test scripts, as well as JavaScript tests and tools for static code analysis. 组件 include PHPUnit for the unit test framework and Selenium for the functional test framework.

 This framework is located in the `dev/tests` directory.
 The functional testing framework `mtf` can be found in a [separate repository](https://github.com/magento/mtf){:target="_blank"}.
 For more information, see the [Functional Testing Framework]({{ page.baseurl }}/mtf/mtf_introduction.html) guide.

-## Related topics
+## 相关主题
-<a href="{{ page.baseurl }}/architecture/archi_perspectives/ABasics_intro.html">Architectural basics</a>
+<a href="{{ page.baseurl }}/architecture/archi_perspectives/ABasics_intro.html">架构基础</a>